guaix-ucm/numina/doc/creation/example.rst

 ***********************
 Numina Pipeline Example
 ***********************

-This guide is intended as an introductory overview of pipeline creation with Numina.
+This guide is intended as an introductory overview of the creation of instrument reduction pipelines with Numina.
 For detailed reference documentation of the functions and classes contained in the package, see the :ref:`reference`.

 .. warning::